BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 - Offer dual displays and tooltips during the transition.
 - Provide clear educational materials and coordinated messaging.
 - Use alerts or confirmations in applications if input values appear unexpectedly large or small.

-Over time, confusion will subside, leaving a simpler, more intuitive understanding of Bitcoin’s integral values.
+- Highlight the unchanging 21M BTC supply cap and equivalence to avoid misinterpretation as inflationary.

 # Reference Implementation

-Some wallets, such as Bitkit, have successfully adopted integer-only displays, demonstrating the feasibility of this approach.
-Transitional features—like showing both old and new formats side-by-side—can help smooth the transition.
+Some wallets, such as Bitkit, have successfully adopted integer-only displays, demonstrating the feasibility of this approach, without incident.
+Transitional features — like showing both old and new formats side-by-side — can help smooth the transition.

 # Test Vectors

 - Old: `1.00000000 Bitcoin` → New: ₿100,000,000 (or 100,000,000 bitcoins)
-- Old: `0.00010000 Bitcoin` → New: `₿1,0000` (or `10,000 bitcoins`)
+- Old: `0.00010000 Bitcoin` → New: ₿10,000 (or 10,000 bitcoins)
-- Old: `0.00500000 Bitcoin` → New: `₿500,000` (or `500,000 bitcoins`)
+- Old: `0.00500000 Bitcoin` → New: ₿500,000 (or 500,000 bitcoins)
-- Old: `0.005 BTC` → New: `0.005 BTC` (or `₿500,000` or `500,000 bitcoins`)
+- Old: `0.005 BTC` → New: `0.005 BTC` (or ₿500,000 or 500,000 bitcoins)

 All formerly fractional representations now directly correspond to whole-number multiples of the smallest unit.

 # Implementation Timeline

 **Phase 1 (3-6 months):** Introduce the concept, provide dual displays and educational materials.
+Begin pilot testing in willing wallet apps.

 **Phase 2 (6-12 months):** Prominent services adopt integer-only displays by default.
+Community coordination and media campaigns ensure consistency.

 **Phase 3 (12+ months):** Integer representation becomes standard.
 Documentation and user guides no longer reference decimal-based formats.